|Title:||The External Council Governance Model|

 Grey area is guaranteed to exist.
 This proposal deliberately embraces and works within that, rather than attempting to prevent it.

 The Release Manager (RM) is also permitted the same ability to request changes on any PEPs that specify the release they are responsible for.
-After feature freeze, the RM retains this responsibility for their release, while GUIDO rotates and begins to focus on the subsequent release.
+After feature freeze, the RM retains this responsibility for their release, while the CoA rotates and begins to focus on the subsequent release.
 This is no different from the current process.
 The process for selection of a RM is not changed in this proposal.

 Regular decisions continue to be made as at present.